-- Act the Financial Accountability Act 2009 sets out strategic legal obligations with which agencies must comply.
-The Act is principles-based, with a minimal level of prescription. - Subordinate legislation this consists of the Financial and Performance Management Standard 2009 and Financial Accountability Regulation 2009 and provides a moderate level of prescription, with the aim of establishing broad requirements within which agencies must operate to meet their legal obligations under the Act. - Policy and guidance documents (such as the Financial Accountability Handbook) referred to in the Act and subordinate legislation.
-These documents, which are produced and maintained by various departments, provide guidance to agencies to assist them in meeting their financial, operational and regulatory obligations. - Financial Management Practice Manuals (FMPMs) are agency documents that must comply with the Act, subordinate legislation and, where applicable, subsidiary policy documents.
-An FMPM sets out the policies and procedures that have been implemented by the agency to meet its legislative obligations.
+- Act the FA Act sets out strategic legal obligations with which agencies must comply.
+The FA Act is principles-based, with a minimal level of prescription. - Subordinate legislation this consists of the FPMS and Financial Accountability Regulation 2019 and provides a moderate level of prescription, with the aim of establishing broad requirements within which agencies must operate to meet their legal obligations under the FA Act. - Policy and guidance documents (such as the Financial Accountability Handbook) referred to in the FA Act and subordinate legislation.
+These documents, which are produced and maintained by various departments, provide guidance to agencies to assist them in meeting their financial, operational and regulatory obligations. - Financial management practice manuals (FMPMs) are agency documents that must comply with the FA Act, subordinate legislation and, where applicable, subsidiary policy documents.
+An FMPM sets out the policies and procedures that the agency has implemented to meet its legislative obligations.